tinacms/tina.io/content/blog/tina-1-0-announcement.md

 ## Acknowledgements

 This release couldn't have been possible without the help of all our contributors, and our community members.
-With over 100 contributors, and 9400 commits, its truely been a massive team/community effort to this milestone.
-Thank you all for helping shape TinaCMS into what it is today, and for believing is our vision of briding the gap between developers & editors.
+With over 100 contributors and 9400 commits, its truly been a massive team/community effort to this milestone.
+Thank you all for helping shape TinaCMS into what it is today, and for believing in our vision of bridging the gap between developers & editors.